MilchRatchet/Luminary/README.md

 - SSE 4.1 compatible CPU
 - Supported Nvidia GPU (Recommended: Volta or later, Required: Pascal or later)

-The `LuminaryFont.ttf` file is automatically copied to the build directory and needs to reside in the same folder as the Luminary executable.
-You may replace the font with any other font as long as it has the same name. `zlib` comes as a submodule and is compiled with Luminary, it is not required to have `zlib` installed.
+`zlib` comes as a submodule and is compiled with Luminary, it is not required to have `zlib` installed.
 This is due to the compiler limitations of CUDA on Windows which makes usage of zlib-ng inconvenient.
 >📝 `zlib` and `qoi` come as git submodules.
 Make sure to clone the submodules by using `git submodule update --init` after cloning Luminary.

 ## CMake Options